 I am fascinated by issues such as spirituality, and although the catholic cult, that I was born into, did at one time, bring its own degree of comfort,it absolutely no longer does.
 The thought of mankind being on its knees forever, for a person who only suffered for a few (self inflicted) hours, proved to be too galling.
 I'm not sure if I believe in some great intricate cosmic plan,where everything is secretly mapped out.
 We are for sure the controllers of our own destinies, and while I don't believe everything happens for a reason.
 I certainly believe in doing the best with what you've got!

 I am in awe of how resourceful, we as humans can be, as a favourite saying goes "its not the size of the dog in the fight that matters, but rather the measure of fight in the dog".
 To find out other people's life coping strategies and mechanisms, might well be one of the ultimate aims of this site.
 The margin heading of Friedreich's ataxia will take you to a page I had originally entitled us & them.
 It deals with how shallow people can be, and how foolish it is to take people at face value, thereby remaining a slave to your stereotypes.

 Everyone is on their own path, and the one thing that I am trying hard not to do anymore, is to compare myself to others my age.
 Talk about head wrecking, mind numbing absurdity.
-When other people my age, having done their world travels, are now concerned about careers, a mortgage, perhaps a partner and a kid (or both), I am worried about falling during a transfer from the bed or loo, and putting money aside for a nursing home, if my mother drops dead in the morning.
+When other people my age, having done their world travels, are now concerned about careers, a mortgage, perhaps a partner and kids (or both if they're so inclined), I am worried about falling during a transfer from the bed or loo, and putting money aside for a nursing home, if my mother drops dead in the morning.
 Yes in the hierarchy of problems, I'm at the lowest of the low, gazing enviously upward!